gustavocrvlh/RFacial/README.md

 # RFacial
+##(currently working on a standalone app with this function)

 A web application that recognizes registered users in the database from a photo, through real-time facial recognition.

-(currently working on a standalone app with this function)

 Installing a few packages is needed in order for the application to run.